 See more great tips below in your local area.

 Take your vegetable and flower garden to a higher level by adding raised garden beds this year.
 Read 5 Things to Know About Raised Garden Beds to get tips about planting your own.

 Whether you are starting a new garden or want to learn more about your soil, testing the soil’s pH level, which measures the acidity or alkalinity of soil and influences plants’ abilities to take up nutrients and the vitality of beneficial soil microbes.
 Once you know what your soil needs, you can provide it with ample nutrients.
 See our story on improving your soil with compost.

-Plant berries and spring-flowering shrubs
+Plant berries and shrubs

 When weather cooperates, it’s time to plant berries, such as easy-to-grow strawberries and blueberries.
 It’s also a great time to plant spring-flowering shrubs or relocate existing ones in your yard.
 Learn more about planting spring-flowering shrubs.

 Growing a healthy lawn has benefits beyond the expected expanse of green.
 A thick, lush carpet of grass adds value to your home, absorbs rainfall and reduces soil erosion.
 Plus, a lawn has a unique advantage over other plantscapes: It’s entirely walkable and able to handle foot and paw traffic without worry.
 Find out more information on planting and feeding your lawn.